12 Helpful / 0 Not

 -tee signs are supposed to be coming soon

 -park tables in the fairway on hole 9, sometimes pedestrians

 -the DD guys have done a ton of work to clear the fairways of brush but there are still a couple holes that need brush and stumps to be cleared (17)

 -i'd like to see a little more creativity in some of the short pad locations. most of them are just 20-50 feet shorter than the longs.

 -the old course signs need to be removed and the old tee boxes should get filled in, or at least have their frames removed. i see a lot of players new to the course getting confused about the layout from the old course's artifacts.

 Other Thoughts: The new redesign by the Dynamic Discs Lewisville guys is exactly what this course needed.
 I remember when the first 9 holes opened and how excited I was about the potential of the land.
 After existing in a miserable state for the past 3 years this course is finally becoming the jewel it was always capable of being.

 The back 9 is generally a little bit longer and though it is not as tight as the front 9, it is still very wooded.
-The fairways are a bit wider and more defined but with thick tree lines off the fairway.
+The fairways are a bit wider and more defined but with thick tree lines and brush off the fairway.
 It reminds me of the long corridors at courses like Searight and Circle C in Austin.
 Hole 11 is one of my favorites of the new holes.
 A hyzer route with a low ceiling opens up to a landing zone right in front of the green: a basket protected by large trees on an elevated bunker.
 Holes 13 and 18 are fun ace runs, depending on the pin position, and holes 10, 12, and 17 offer a chance to open it up but you'll still need your accuracy.